+I loved making art as a child.
 I was making art and doing graphic design in my twenties.
-Then I studied drawing and painting, then film and animation in college in the 1980s when I was in my 30s.
-That early work is mostly works on paper with ink, pencil, marker, or crayon.
-After college I did a lot of graphic design and web design for others.
-Then in 2016 when I was 64 years old I purchased an iPad Pro and started making art for myself again.
+I went to college and studied drawing and painting, then film and animation, in the 1980s when I was in my thirties.
+That early work is mostly work on paper with ink, pencil, marker, or crayon.
+After college I did a lot of graphic design and later (starting in 1996) also web design for others.
+Then in 2016 when I was 64 years old I purchased an iPad Pro tablet and started making artworks for myself again.

-These galleries include some of my newer work which is all created digitally (so far) and some of my older work.
+These galleries below include some of my works which are created digitally and also some of my older work.

 Within each gallery, click on an image to see it larger.
 Click the x in the upper right corner to close the larger image.